 - Tingling, burning, or itching in the legs: These sensations are often described as creeping or crawling and can range from mild discomfort to severe distress.

-- Symptoms that worsen at night: RLS symptoms are often more pronounced in the evening or during the night, leading to difficulties with falling asleep or staying asleep.
+- Symptoms that worsen at night: RLS symptoms are often more pronounced in the evening or overnight, leading to difficulties with falling asleep or staying asleep.

-- Temporary relief with movement: Walking, stretching, or moving the legs often provides temporary relief from symptoms.
+- Temporary relief with movement: Walking, stretching, or moving the legs often provides momentary relief from symptoms.

 Causes: While the exact cause of RLS isn’t known, several factors are associated with the condition, including:

-- Genetics: RLS tends to run in families, suggesting a genetic component.
+- Genetics: RLS tends to run in families, suggesting a genetic piece.

 - Iron deficiency: Low iron levels or abnormal iron metabolism in the brain may contribute to RLS.